 The Public Works Department offers snowplowing of private residential driveways.

 Athabasca County uses a snowplow flag system to indicate when driveway clearing is requested.
 A Residential Snowplowing Hold Harmless Agreement must be signed by the landowner before flags can be purchased.

-Each flag is $50 and good for one driveway plowing.
 This service shall be undertaken at the discretion of the County and only after public roads have been fully cleared of snow.